gwint/mystore/README.md

 - C++ >= 14
 - cmake >= 3.17.2
 - Python >= 3.7
+- Apache Thrift version >= 0.13.0
-- A Github Account (to pull in external projects for logging and .env file reading during build)
+- A Github Account (to pull in external projects used for logging and .env file reading during build)

 ## Installation